Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Exeter serve the city's key industries, including the University of Exeter, the Met Office, and a growing cluster of tech and environmental science firms.
-This proximity provides low-latency connectivity for regional research, public sector, and commercial operations.
+Proximity To Key Business Districts: Data centers in Exeter are positioned to serve the city's key economic sectors, including professional services, education, and public administration.
+This proximity provides low-latency connectivity for regional business operations and digital services.

 Natural Disaster Risk

-Exeter has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10 as of September 2025.
-This makes it a secure location for critical infrastructure and disaster recovery sites.
+Exeter has a Very Low overall risk profile, with an INFORM Risk score of 2.1 out of 10, as of September 2025.
+This rating signifies an exceptionally stable and safe environment for housing critical digital infrastructure with minimal threat from natural disasters.

 Risks from earthquakes and tropical cyclones are negligible.